 WARM’s Founder & CEO, Jesper Skibsby, had the pleasure of catching up with Martin Véronneau, the President & CEO of the Canada-based PR agency Local9.
-They discussed DIY radio promotion, the impact of a song’s language on its radio airplay in Quebec, and how new services (including WARM) have changed and optimized the way PR agencies work nowadays.
+They discussed DIY radio promotion, the impact of a song’s language on its radio airplay in Quebec, and how new services (including WARM) have changed and optimised the way PR agencies work nowadays.

 When thinking about getting a song on air in a foreign country, many often forget that “other country” is synonymous with “other language”.
-English is spoken worldwide - yes - but that doesn’t mean German or Vietnamese radio stations will prioritize it over local-speaking songs.
+English is spoken worldwide - yes - but that doesn’t mean German or Vietnamese radio stations will prioritise it over local-speaking songs.
 It’s actually the contrary.
 For example, radio stations in Quebec, a French-speaking province of Canada, are required to play at least 65% of French music.
 A song is considered “French” if at least 50% of the song + 1 second is sung in French.
 This means that only 35% of a radio’s overall airplay can be in other languages, and the only artists to make the cut are quite often the famous ones (Bruno Mars, Lady Gaga, Justin Bieber, etc.).

 In other words, it is difficult to make it onto the radio in Quebec if you are an upcoming English-speaking artist.
 To easily pass the quota net, create alternative versions of your English-speaking songs - create French or bilingual versions of the song for the radio.
 An effective way to get the job done is to collaborate with local artists.
 Not only will they speak French, but they might also know the local radio scene better than you.
 These radio language restrictions are also true in France, so your alternative version will be very useful to get on air in Quebec and in France: kill two birds with one stone!